 Christ’s relationship to the church compared to our domestic and social relationships (5:22-6:9)

-The great battle for the soul (6:10-18)Legal justification is impossible (3:10-14)
+The great battle for the soul (6:10-18)

-The Law did not annul the promise (3:15-18)

-The Law was not contrary to the promise (3:19-22)

-The Law brought us to Christ through whom we are release from the burden of sin (3:23-29)

-An heir receives his inheritance through Christ (4:1-7)

-Exhortations to abide in the doctrine of justification by faith (4:8-20)

-Appeal to accept justification by faith based on an allegory from the Old Testament (4:21-31)

-Exhortations based on justification by faithBenediction: Mutual Prayer for One Another (6:19-245:1 – 6:10)
+Benediction: Mutual Prayer for One Another (6:19-24)

-Paul’s Purpose in Writing 2 Corinthians
+Paul’s Purpose in Writing [Book]

-His letter is an authoritative, and rather severe denunciation of Judaizing doctrine. (cf. Gala-tians 1:6-9).
-The doctrine was leading the Galatians into apostasy.

-In the epistle to the Ephesians, it was Paul’s intent to reveal and discuss the eternal purpose of God to redeem mankind through His extended grace in Jesus, “the chief cornerstone.”.
+In the epistle to the Ephesians, it was Paul’s intent to reveal and discuss the eternal purpose of God to redeem mankind through His extended grace in Jesus, “the chief cornerstone.”

-Chapter Synopses
+Chapter Synopsis

-After his greeting, Paul admonishes the Galatians for being taken in by men’s perversion of the gospel.
-He defends the gospel he preached as a product of God, not men.
-He did this by defending his office as an apostleGod chose (predestined) the redeemed from before the world’s foundation.
+God chose (predestined) the redeemed from before the world’s foundation.
 As such, Paul states that they are forgiven, and heirs of God.
-He prays that they might understand this mystery revealed
+He prays that they might understand this mystery revealed.

-Paul continues defending the gospel against the Judaizers, expressing an unwillingness to compromise in any way with their error.
-He even withstood Peter when his fellow apostle’s courage had faltered in the face of these men of strifeThe discussion of the mystery continues, with Paul describing our salvation by grace through faith, secured by a merciful God This salvation is available to the Gentile, as Christ has broken down the wall between Jew and Gentile in reconciling both to God.
+The discussion of the mystery continues, with Paul describing our salvation by grace through faith, secured by a merciful God.
+This salvation is available to the Gentile, as Christ has broken down the wall between Jew and Gentile in reconciling both to God.
 As such we all are a holy temple to God, with Christ as the chief cornerstone.

-Paul argues justification by faith, separate from the works of the law.
-He points out that the law is, in a sense, a “curse,” and that the promise of eternity is found through faith in Christ.
-Christ is our Redeemer.
-He argues that the law served a purpose, to bring us to Christ.
-But, it no longer is authoritative, because the covenant of Christ has superseded it.
-Both Jew and Gentile (all mankind) has hope because of this changeHere Paul notes that God had chosen him to share that wonderful mystery to the Gentiles, that they too have the hope for redemption.
+Here Paul notes that God had chosen him to share that wonderful mystery to the Gentiles, that they too have the hope for redemption.
 He received this knowledge by direct revelation from God.
 The revelation Paul describes as the “manifold wisdom of God” and the “eternal purpose which He accomplished in Christ Jesus our Lord.”
 He expresses his appreciation to God, “to Him be the glory” for the fact that they might be “filled with all the fullness of God.”